vladimirvivien/go4vl/examples/webcam/README.md

 The project uses an external package for face detection.
 For it to build properly, some Go modules must be specically pulled.
 This is done by running shell script file [./fix-mods.sh](./fix-mods.sh).

 ### 2. Compile the code
 See instructions for on-device compilation or off-device cross-compilation [here](../README.md).
+If you have the Zig tool chain installed, you can run [./cross-build.sh](./cross-build.sh) to cross-compile the source code.

 Once you have compiled the code, return here to find out how to run the example.

 ## Run